webduinoio/micropython-espnow/docs/library/espnow.rst

 ------------------------------------------

-The ESPNow object maintains a **peer device table** which contains the signal strength of the last received message for all known peers.
+The ESPNow object maintains a **peer device table** which contains the signal strength and timestamp of the last received message from all hosts.
 The **peer device table** can be accessed using `ESPNow.peers_table` and can be used to track device proximity and identify *nearest neighbours* in a network of peer devices.
 This feature is **not** available on ESP8266 devices.

 .. data:: ESPNow.peers_table